How Does Humidity Affect Wood Flooring?

 Leave Expansion Everywhere

-Correct expansion gaps are 10-12mm.
-Don't just leave them at the walls.
-Ensure they are between rooms, around radiator pipes and at door frames.
+It isn't that big a gap.
+Typical expansion gaps are 10-12mm.
+Don't just leave them on the walls.
 Your wood floor should not touch anything around the perimeter.
-Just one obstacle can cause your floor to rise up if it cannot expand.
+Just one obstacle can cause your Floor to rise if it cannot expand.
 In higher humidity, the risk of this can be increased.
-You can read more about expansion gaps in our article - Wood Flooring Expansion Gaps.
+That's why it is common to find floors buckling near doors or large/heavy appliances.

 Large Areas